BURN-Running-Club/burn_race/README.md

 # BURN RACE

-Building new burn race website and webapps with mean.io. http://mean.io/.
-This is a fullstack javascript framework with Mongodb, Express, Angularjs, Nodejs.
+Building new burn race website and webapps with MEAN system, Mongo, Express, Angularjs, and Nodejs.

-For local installation please refer to original README.mean.md.

-## Installation (OS and Linux)
+## Installation

-* Install framework dependencies
+### Install framework dependencies

 The best to install node is through nvm.
 The OS maintained packages (through brew or apt-get) is very outdated, and not easy to specify node version.